fooforge/jekyll-evernote_rss/README.md

 * `{{ item.title }}` - The note's title
 * `{{ item.published }}` - Date of publication
 * `{{ item.summary }}` - Preview of the note's content

+**Please note** that the content only gets updated when you regenerate your Jekyll blog.
+You might wanna setup a cron job or (better) use a provisioning tool like [Chef](http://www.opscode.com/chef) to keep things updated at regular intervals.

+I've also written a simple [chef cookbook](https://github.com/fooforge/chef-cookbook_jekyll) that'll deploy your Jekyll blog.

 A working example can be seen on [fooforge.com](http://fooforge.com/bookmarks.html).

 ## Known bugs